apache/sling-site/src/main/jbake/content/project-information.md

 ### Web Access

-The source code can be accessed using either the GitHub or GitBox setup, but the most convenient way is to use the GitHub search to display all Sling projects: [https://github.com/apache/?q=sling](https://github.com/apache/?q=sling).
+The source code can be accessed using either the GitHub or GitBox setup.

+To list all modules on GitHub you can use this search query: [https://github.com/apache/?q=sling](https://github.com/apache/?q=sling), or see our [list of repositories](/repolist.html) on this website.

 ### Attic
 A number of Sling modules that are not being developed further have been moved to the [Sling Attic](https://svn.apache.org/repos/asf/sling/attic/) in the svn